CClerger/asteroids/README.md

-# intro-unity-assignment-4
+# Asteroids

 ## Context

 This a the start of an Asteroids-like game.
-In this version, you can move the ship around.
+In this version, you can move the ship while a single asteroid flies around.

 ## Controls